 Magnesium can be calming and reduce anxiety, like a calcium channel blocker.
-I can't believe we don't have a topic about magnesium!

 Our diets often don't supply us with enough magnesium, which is important for nervous system health and autonomic regulation, as well as just about every operation in the body.

 Don't overdo taking magnesium -- too much will give you diarrhea.
 Start with 25mg.
 (I was never able to take more than 50mg-75mg at a time, but others can take much more.)
 To start, you will want to get 100mg tablets you can cut up or 100mg capsules you can open, so you can try a lower dose and gradually increase if you wish.

 Drug stores most often carry magnesium carbonate, but magnesium citrate is a type that's gentler on your stomach and absorbs well.

 I found if I dissolved magnesium citrate in ice water and sipped it, this reduced withdrawal anxiety quite a bit.